alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 3. This will take **a few minutes** to run.

-### Add additional administrators
+### Add global administrator
 The User who creates the AAD will automatically have the Global Administrator (GA) Role (Users with this role have access to all administrative features in Azure Active Directory).
-Additional users require this role to prevent this person being a single point of failure.

 For some steps, a dedicated **internal** Global Administrator is required (e.g. to add P1 licences), so at least this additional administrator will need to be created.